duducrin89-bit/Computer-science/README.md

 Pycharm is an IDE for writing python code

 VS Code is good too
-I use it for other programming languages!🧑‍💻
+but I use it for other programming languages!🧑‍💻

 And that's all!